MediciHouse07/financial_math_casestudy_2_practice/README.md

   - another combined with 3 , adjusted, checked in Yahoo
   - both are different with Case study
 - Though the data is different, while the stock trend for GE is the same as case study showed
+- GE and SP500 in the data source are different with case study text book, both GE and SP500 are from getyahoo, the parameter of adjust is False